-The project team will work closely with property owners, managers, Development Victoria and the developer of Victoria Harbour, to realise the master plan vision and Woven Line actions.
+The project team will work closely with property owners, managers, Development Victoria and the developer of Victoria Harbour, to realise the master plan vision and actions.

-1A Improve the ecological and habitat value of the hard river's edge at Australian Wharf and North Wharf through a constructed habitat edge using innovative materials.
-Explore the potential for floating wetlands or other novel solutions to improve the habitat value at this location.

-1B Create an ecological restoration zone at Collins Wharf Park that fosters new habitats and biodiversity.
+- IM Improve the ecological and habitat value of the hard river's edge at Australian Wharf and North Wharf through a constructed habitat edge using innovative materials.
+Explore the potential for floating wetlands or other novel solutions to improve the habitat value at this location. - 1B Create an ecological restoration zone at Collins Wharf Park that fosters new habitats and biodiversity (refer to Appendix B).